cerner/terra-clinical/packages/terra-clinical-result/docs/README.md

     'unknown'
   ]),
   /**
-   *  Clinical datetime for the Result (this may need to be renamed) */
+   *  Clinical datetime for the Result
+   */
-  performedDateTime: PropTypes.instanceOf(Date),
+  performedDateTime: PropTypes.string,
   /**
-   *  Last updated datetime for the Result (this may need to be renamed) */
+   *  Last updated datetime for the Result
+   */
-  updateDateTime: PropTypes.instanceOf(Date),
+  updateDateTime: PropTypes.string,
   /**
    *  If the Result value has been modified from it's original value for the same clinically documented event & datetime.
    */